Explore Homes in Idaho Communities

 With a population nearing 7,000, Star is an up and coming town in Ada County.
 This is a quiet, quaint town with a bustling main street where you can find several local dining experiences.
 The rural suburban community gives way to many agricultural properties along with the activities associated with such.
 This tight knit community holds several annual events such as Fall Festival and the Christmas Bazaar & Extravaganza.
 A visit to this delightful Idaho town is a must.

-The great community of Caldwell is nestled just a few minutes west of Nampa and is it’s sister community.
+The great community of Caldwell is nestled just a few minutes west of Nampa, its sister community.
 With a historical downtown area housing the College of Idaho, the Canyon County Fairgrounds, and the meandering Indian Creek.
 It’s population of around 48,000 all love the surrounding rural feel of this rich farming land.
 Spend a great day touring some of the local vineyards or take an air tour at the Silverhawk Aviation academy.

-Introducing our small town with a big heart.
-Considered part of the Boise’s Treasure Valley, the population of Kuna tripled in size between 2000 and 2010 and has since steadied out around 17,000.
-With more rural areas, there are a lot of farms and fields, but a large percentage of the population lives in the more suburban communities surrounding it’s quaint downtown area.
+Boise’s Treasure Valley, the population of Kuna tripled in size between 2000 and 2010 and has since steadied out around 17,000.
+With more rural areas, there are a lot of farms and fields, but a large percentage of the population lives in the more suburban communities surrounding its quaint downtown area.
 Kuna is considered progressive, vibrant and welcoming, and got its start with a long period of agricultural growth and stable production.
 Lately it has had sustained population growth along with growth of businesses, schools, and churches.
 Kuna has a beautiful greenbelt, many parks and walking and biking paths, Indian Creek and a performing arts center.

-20 minutes from the capital city is lovely Nampa which is Canyon County's largest city with a population count of around 82,000.
-Nampa is where you will have the best of relaxed country life without being too far from amenities such as great schools, shopping, dining, etc. There is always something to do in Nampa whether it be growing your own produce for the downtown farmer's market, going to a rodeo, fishing, teeing off at one of many golfing greens in the area, delving into the history of the train museum, or sipping Merlot with friends at one of the picturesque local vineyards.
+20 minutes from the capital city is lovely Nampa, it is Canyon County's largest city with a population count of around 82,000.
+Nampa is where you will have the best of relaxed country life without being too far from amenities such as great schools, shopping, dining, etc. There is always something to do in Nampa, whether it be growing your own produce for the downtown farmer's market, going to a rodeo, fishing, teeing off at one of many golfing greens in the area, delving into the history of the train museum, or sipping Merlot with friends at one of the picturesque local vineyards.
 It is truly a special place and community.

 More than 5,500 people call Middleton home.
-Located in Canyon County, Middleton is a rustic community with no lack of outdoor recreation!
+Located in Canyon County, Middleton is a rustic community with no lack of outdoor recreation.
 You will find plenty of acreage properties suitable for horses and livestock.
 Middleton has an assortment of community events throughout the year to bring its residents together.
-You can find the 4th of July event at Foote Park, the Middleton Chamber of Commerce also organizes the annual Christmas Parade that ends with the tree lighting ceremony.
+You can find the 4th of July event at Foote Park and the Middleton Chamber of Commerce organizes the annual Christmas Parade that ends with the tree lighting ceremony.
 Take advantage of the small town feel, with urban living just a short drive away!